Invest in the hardworking people we serve.

 Who Benefits From Food Security?

-Smallholder farmers are facing enormous challenges from the threats COVID-19 poses to their livelihoods and hampers their ability to continue feeding the world.
-Our programs empower smallholder farmers to improve crop yields and earned income, reduce food loss, and meet a constantly fluctuating demand to keep hunger at bay.
+Smallholder farmers are facing enormous challenges from the threats COVID-19 poses to their livelihoods and hampers their ability to continue supporting local food systems.

 The 500 million small, family-owned farms worldwide play a vital role in feeding the world.
 In many communities, as much as 80% of food comes from these small farms.
 TechnoServe helps smallholder farmers adopt new agricultural skills, learn best practices, and access valuable market connections.